The Simplicity of Physical Laws

 \textbf{Algorithm C: Changing the nomology by changing the ontology}.

-\textit{ General strategy.} This strategy is designed for BSA.
-On BSA, we can change the nomology by making suitable changes in the ontology (mosaic), which will in general change what the best system is.
+\textbf{General strategy.} This strategy is tailored to BSA.
+Since laws in BSA are determined by the mosaic, we can change the nomology by altering the ontology (mosaic).
 Suppose the actual mosaic $\xi$ is optimally described by the actual best system $L_1=BS(\xi)$.
-We can consider a slightly different mosaic $\xi'$, such that it differs from $\xi$ in some spatiotemporal region that is never observed and yet $E$ is compatible with both $\xi$ and $\xi'$.
-There are infinitely many such candidates for $\xi'$ whose best system $L_2=BS(\xi')$ differs from $L_1$.
+We can construct a different mosaic $\xi'$, such that it differs from $\xi$ in some unobserved spatiotemporal region, yet $E$ is compatible with both.
 Alternatively, we can expand $\xi$ to $\xi' \neq \xi$ such that $\xi$ is a proper part of $\xi'$.
-There are many such candidates for $\xi'$ whose best system $L_2=BS(\xi')$ differs from $L_1$, even though $E$ is compatible with all of them.
+There are infinitely many such $\xi'$-candidates whose best system $L_2=BS(\xi')$ differs from $L_1$.

-\textit{Example.} Let $L_1$ be the Einstein equation of general relativity, with $\Omega^{L_1}=\Omega^{GR}$, the set of general relativistic spacetimes.
-Assume that the actual spacetime is globally hyperbolic and optimally described by $L_1$, so that $L_1 = BS(\xi)$.
-Consider $\xi'$, which differs from $\xi$ in only the number of particles in a small spacetime region $R$ in a far away galaxy that no direct observation is ever made.
+\textbf{Example: General Relativity.} Let $L_1$ be the Einstein equation, and suppose $\xi$ is globally hyperbolic and optimally described by $L_1$, so that $L_1=BS(\xi)$.
+Now, consider an alternative $\xi'$, which differs only in the number of particles in an unobserved region of a distant galaxy (not in $E$).
 Since the number of particles is an invariant property of general relativity, it is left unchanged after a ``hole transformation'' \citep{sep-spacetime-holearg}.
-We can use determinism to deduce that $\xi'$ is incompatible with general relativity, so that $L_1 \neq BS(\xi')$.
-Let $L_2$ denote $BS(\xi')$. $L_1\neq L_2$ and yet they are compatible with the same evidence we obtain in $\xi$.
-Since $\xi'$ violates the conservation of number of particles and perhaps smoothness conditions, $L_2$ should be more complicated than $L_1$.
+Since $\xi$ is globally hyperbolic, we can use determinism to deduce that $\xi'$ is incompatible with general relativity, so that $L_1 \neq BS(\xi')$.
+Let $L_2$ denote $BS(\xi')$. $L_1\neq L_2$ and yet they are compatible with the same evidence $E$.
+Since $\xi'$ violates the conservation of number of particles, $L_2$ should be more complicated than $L_1$. \\